Undergraduate awards and funding

 Brice Wightman Entrance Scholarship in Engineering

-Enrolled full-time, minimum 80% course load (12 credit hours per term), achieved high standing (minimum 85% average) in the courses used for admission to the Faculty.
+• Eligibility Criteria: Enrolled full-time (minimum 80% course load) in the first year of study in the Faculty; achieved the highest standing (minimum 85% average) in the courses used for admission to the Faculty

 Price Scholarships in Engineering